nvidia-riva/tutorials/asr-improve-recognition-for-specific-words.md

 - Extend the vocabulary.
 - Provide one or more explicit custom pronunciations for a specific word.

-See the [notebook on lexicon mapping](https://github.com/nvidia-riva/tutorials/blob/main/asr-customize-vocabulary-and-lexicon.ipynb) for a step-by-step procedure and case studies.
+Refer to the [tutorial on lexicon mapping](https://github.com/nvidia-riva/tutorials/blob/main/asr-customize-vocabulary-and-lexicon.ipynb) for step-by-step instructions and case studies.

 ## 4. Retrain language model